The Red Lion, York: History

-The building was originally a house in the 15th-century.
-There is a bread oven in the front bar, which the pub claims dates from the 13th-century, and on these grounds, it claims to be the city's oldest pub.
-However, the building only officially became a licensed pub in the 19th-century.
+The building was originally a house in the 15th century.
+There is a bread oven in the front bar, which the pub claims dates from the 13th century, and on these grounds, it claims to be the city's oldest pub.
+However, the building only officially became a licensed pub in the 19th century.
 It was originally named The Three Cups, however the name was changed in 1805 to avoid confusion with another pub nearby with that same name on Foss Bridge.

 The pub claims that highwayman Dick Turpin once escaped through a window of the pub.
 However, there is no evidence that Turpin ever visited the Red Lion.

-In the 19th-century, the pub was located behind the Black Horse pub and was set back from the street, accessible only through Walmgate.
+In the 19th century, the pub was located behind the Black Horse pub and was set back from the street, accessible only through Walmgate.
 In 1912, the street of Merchantgate was constructed immediately north of the pub to connect Walmgate with the newly built Piccadilly street and improved access to the pub.

-The pub was designated as a Grade II listed building on 14 June 1954.
+The pub was designated a Grade II listed building on 14 June 1954.
+It stands next to No. 9, also Grade II listed and formerly the Black Horse pub.

 Architecture

 The original part of the building is to the north-east, built in the 15th century as a house with a first floor hall and other rooms below, although it was built on 13th-century foundations.
 It appears to have been truncated at the north-west end, and is now one-and-a-half bays long.
 The south-eastern end of the building was rebuilt around 1600, and an attic was also inserted.
 In the 17th century, a lower wing was added to the south-west, in two stages, with a ground floor of brick.
 There were further extensions in the 18th century, and a new front was added in the 19th century.

 The building is timber framed, but has been largely reconstructed over the years.
-The windows are 20th-century.
+The windows are 20th century.
 On the first floor, there is an access between two bedrooms, linked to the chimney, which has been described as a priest hole.